Justė Jocytė: Europe

+Neptūnas Klaipėda (2019)

 On 11 October 2019, Jocytė made a debut in the Moterų Lietuvos Krepšinio Lyga (MLKL), recording 21 points, five rebounds, five assists and three steals, leading her team Neptūnas to an 81–59 win against Kibirkštis–Viči Vilnius.

+ASVEL Lyon (2019–2025)

 In November 2019, Jocytė signed a three-year deal with the Tony Parker's ASVEL Lyon women's club and joined its youth team in the same month.
 On 8 December, being 14 years and 19 days old, Jocytė became the youngest player to debut in the Ligue Féminine de Basketball.
 On 18 December 2019, Jocytė became the youngest player (14 years and 29 days old) to debut in the EuroLeague Women.

 On 10 February 2023, Jocytė was selected as the 2022 Lithuanian Basketball Player of the Year, together with male counterpart Domantas Sabonis.

+Uni Girona CB (2025–present)

 In April 2025, Jocytė signed with Uni Girona CB of the Liga Femenina de Baloncesto.
+On 4 February 2026, Jocytė was selected as the Lithuanian Women Basketball Player of the Year for a second time.

 WNBA

 On 14 April 2025, Jocytė was selected fifth overall by the Golden State Valkyries in the 2025 WNBA draft, becoming the franchise's first-ever draft pick.
 This is the all-time highest WNBA draft pick for a Lithuanian women basketball player.
 She did not join the team for the 2025 season, choosing instead to focus on her national team duties for EuroBasket Women 2025.